Uganda’s Best National Parks-Plus other Tourist Destinations

 Semliki (Semuliki) National Park and Toro-Semliki Wildlife Reserve in the Semliki Valley are part of Uganda’s Western Rift.
 An area unlike others in Uganda.
 It is where the vast Ituri Forest spills over from DR Congo into Uganda.
 It is made of tropical lowland forest, savannah, jungle, and bordered by the Semliki River.
 It is a stunningly beautiful park that is off-of the beaten Tourist Paths.
 It is a must for birders, a park for those that would like to experience the African Jungle in East Africa.
 The Park is the only one in East Africa where you can experience a true lowland Tropical Forest Jungle where you find some of the richest and most diverse flora and fauna in Africa.

-The Rwenzori Mountains of the Moon is off of the beaten path for many since most believe that the only activities there are, are for mountaineers.
+The Rwenzori Mountains of the Moon is off of the beaten path for many since most believe that the only activities there are, are for mountaineers only.

 There are many activities that one can partake in that involve the foothills of the Mountains of the Moon.

 You can have a village stay.
 Hike, bird, nature walks all without the crowds.
 It has been some of our client’s favorite places in Uganda.

 You can also conquer some of the snow-covered peaks.
 In 20 years, the glaciers will probably be gone, so the time is now to climb them before it is too late.